 Normative requirements are typically documented in Volume 2 (Transactions) and Volume 3 (Content Modules).
 Some Integration Profiles, however, contain requirements which link transactions, data, and/or behavior.
 Those Profile requirements are documented in this section as normative requirements (“shall”).

-X.1.1.1 Clinical Knowledge Source
+X.1.1.1 Clinical Knowledge Directory

-A clinical knowledge source receives queries and subscriptions for clinical knowledge.
-It returns a list of relevant clinical knowledge resources based on the content of the query or subscription.
+A Clinical Knowledge Directory receives requests for clinical knowledge and returns a list of relevant clinical knowledge resources based on the content of the knowledge request.

 X.1.1.2 Clinical Knowledge Requester

-A Clinical Knowledge Requester collects appropriate clinical context and uses it to generate a clinical knowledge request.
+A Clinical Knowledge Requester collects appropriate clinical context and uses it to request clinical knowledge.

-Clinical Knowledge Sources and Repositories need not be housed in the same network as the Clinical Knowledge Requester actor.
-Given that these actors may be components of healthcare IT applications, such as electronic health records, they may be supported on networks that are firewalled from the outside world.
-To enable Clinical Knowledge Requesters to communicate with Sources and Repositories, the Clinical Knowledge Requester actor should be able to be configured such that its transactions can be routed through a proxy connection.

-X.1.1.3 Clinical Knowledge Repository
+X.1.1.3 Clinical Knowledge Resource Repository

-A Clinical Knowledge Repository stores documents providing clinical knowledge and returns them to Requesters on demand.
+A Clinical Knowledge Resource Repository stores documents providing clinical knowledge and returns them to Requesters on demand.

+X.1.2 Transaction Descriptions

+This section describes the general behavior of the transactions described above.

+X.1.2.1 Query Clinical Knowledge

+This transaction is sent from the Clinical Knowledge Requester to obtain a list of references to relevant Clinical Knowledge Resources that can be presented to the end user based upon their current context.
+The Query Clinical Knowledge transaction is described in detail in section 3.Y Query Clinical Knowledge below.

+X.1.2.2 Retrieve Clinical Knowledge

+This transaction is used by the Clinical Knowledge Requester to access a specific knowledge resource presented to it via the Query Clinical Knowledge transaction.
+The accessed resource can be then presented to the end user.
+The Retrieve Clinical Knowledge transaction is described in detail in section 3.Z Retrieve Clinical Knowledge.

 X.2 RCK Actor Options